SteveBarnett/Remixing/_thinking/scribbles-on-limits.md

 - Where to soften
 - What was uncomfortable
 - Where did I lose my sense of humour
+- Where did I assume or construct edges or boundaries
+- Where did I have strong preferences
+- When did I neglect a pole
 - Path as Goal
 - Method not results